klassijs/klassi-js/README.md

 To enforce best practices in using Git for version control, this project includes a **Husky** configuration.
 Note that breaking the given rules will block the commit of the code.

-Bear in mind that the `/.circleci/config.yml` file **in each project using OAF as a dependency** needs to be modified to change from `yarn install` to `yarn install --network-concurrency 1`.
-This is to avoid race conditions in multiple calls to the registry during the installation process.

 ### Commits
 After committing the staged code, the Husky scripts will enforce the implementation of the [**Conventional Commits specification**](https://www.conventionalcommits.org/en/v1.0.0/#summary).